Why life is hot: Introduction

+Consider now how we may optimize the steady state of the network with respect to some fitness function.
+To give a few examples, this function could be the dispersity $\Delta \cs_i$ in one of the concentrations (as in the case of the actin filaments), the speed with which a certain particle species is produced, the average time two species remain in a complex, or the response of a concentration to a small change in a current, $\partial\cs_i/ \partial\Js_{jk}$.

-On a tree-like network, steady-state concentration ratios $c^s_i/c^s_j$ are given by the detailed balance condition $J^s_{ij} = k_{ij}c^s_j-k_{ji}c^s_i =0 \; \forall\; i,j$ \cite{horn1972general}.
-To change these ratios, one must either alter one or more rates $k_{ij}$ or add species and therefore reactions to the network.\footnote{To see the latter, consider only the network containing species A,B,C,D and E in fig.~\ref{fig:tree} a).
-By adding a species F, the concentration of species D can be changed.} Both occur in living organisms, e.g., via point mutations to extant proteins or the emergence of (say) a novel inhibitor.
-Either mechanism requires a one-off, specific chemical innovation as each new challenge arises; neither is a suitable `design principle' for a generic solution.
+If the network is tree-like, i.e.~if it does not contain any loops, the steady-state concentration ratios $\cs_i/\cs_j$ are given by the detailed balance condition $\Js_{ij} = k_{ij}\cs_j-k_{ji}\cs_i =0 \; \text{for all}\; i,j$ \cite{horn1972general}.
+Thus the absence of loops significantly limits the set of functions that can be optimized.
+To change the concentration ratios in a tree-like network, one must either alter rates $k_{ij}$ or add species and therefore reactions to the network.
+Both mechanisms occur in living organisms, e.g., via point mutations to extant proteins or the emergence of (say) a novel inhibitor.
+However, either mechanism requires a one-off, specific chemical innovation as each new challenge arises; neither is a suitable `design principle' for a generic solution.

-To design a generic solution for optimising networks for multiple fitness functions without changing the chemistry of the constituents, we need to transcend the constraints imposed by detailed balance by including cycles \cite{horn1972general}.
-Figure~\ref{fig:tree}(b) shows two examples.
-The first is the direct inclusion of a cycle in the reactions between species B, C and D. The second is less obvious.
-We have chemiostatted species E and F by particle reservoirs (indicated by the dotted ellipses).
-In order to keep the concentrations in the reservoirs fixed, there needs to be another chemical reaction network (indicated by the dotted arrows), which closes the cycle.
+To design a generic solution for optimising networks for multiple fitness functions without changing the chemistry of the constituents, we need to include cycles.
+One way of adding a cycle to a network is to fix the concentrations of two or more of the species by attaching particle reservoirs.
+The concentrations in the reservoirs need to be maintained by means of a second chemical reaction network, hence the presence of reservoirs implies the presence of cycles.